ryanckulp/PartnerFriendly/README.md

 Are you a marketer?
 PartnerFriendly is for you.

-When savvy users register for applications, they append their email with strings like "+yourapp" preceding "@theirdomain.com."
+When savvy users register for applications, they append their email with strings like "*+yourapp*" preceding their domain.

 Users do this to identify your organization if they receive unsolicited email from one of your marketing partners, such as a co-branded newsletter.